 Frank W. Zammetti

-I am a developer/architect with nearly 20 years of professional software development experience (nearly 30 years of development experience overall) using a wide range of cutting-edge technologies and have shown myself to be a forward-thinking influence in the environments I have worked in.
-Over that period, I have a diverse and extensive record of accomplishment in projects ranging in size from small applications to large-scale enterprise-class systems, as both an individual developer and lead developer and architect.
+I am a lead developer/architect with nearly 25 years of professional software development and architecture experience (almost 40 years of development experience overall) using a wide range of cutting-edge technologies and have shown myself to be a forward-thinking influencer in the environments I have worked in.
+During my career, I have a diverse and extensive record of accomplishment in projects ranging in size from small applications I alone developed to large-scale enterprise-class systems, as both an individual developer and lead developer and architect.
 I have significant experience in many aspects of management including product procurement, resource acquisition and retention, project management and peer review.
-I have a demonstrated ability to lead teams and make them better through mentoring, direction-setting and positive interpersonal interaction.
-I am what most consider a valuable generalist with an exceptionally wide breath of knowledge and the proven ability to bring that knowledge to bear on problems often considered intractable by others and devise novel solutions that ultimately lead to successful conclusions to any project with which I am involved.
+I have a demonstrated ability to lead teams and make them better through mentoring, direction-setting and positive interpersonal interactions.
+I am what most consider a valuable generalist with a vast breadth of knowledge and the proven ability to bring that knowledge to bear on problems often regarded as intractable by others and devise novel solutions that ultimately lead to successful conclusions to any project with which I am involved.

 High proficiency/expert skills

-Active Server Pages (Classic), Adobe AIR, All Versions Of Windows, Android Development, Business Process Engineering, C/C++, CVS, Crystal Reports, DOJO, Graphic Design, IIS, Microsoft Office Development, Microsoft SQL Server, MongoDB, MySQL, Network Engineering/Protocols (SSL, TCP/IP, Etc.), node.js, Oracle, PHP, PhoneGap, PowerBASIC, Project Management (Including Agile), QuickBASIC, Relational Database Design, SQL, Sencha Touch, Spring Framework, Unix/Linux, Visual Basic, Visual Basic For Applications, Visual FoxPro, WebSphere, Web Services/Service-Oriented Architecture, Snowbound
+Active Server Pages (Classic), Adobe AIR, All Versions Of Windows, Business Process Engineering, C/C++, CVS, Crystal Reports, Docker, DOJO, Express, Graphic Design, IIS, Microsoft Office Development, Microsoft SQL Server, MongoDB, MySQL, Network Engineering/Protocols (SSL, TCP/IP, Etc.), Node.js, Oracle, PHP, PhoneGap, PowerBASIC, Project Management (Including Agile), QuickBASIC, React/React Native, Relational Database Design, SQL, Sencha Touch, Spring Framework, Unix/Linux, Visual Basic, Visual Basic For Applications, Visual FoxPro, WebSphere, Web Services/Service-Oriented Architecture, Snowbound

-.Net, Assembly, Business Objects, CICS, COM/ActiveX Development, EasyTrieve, Flash, Flex, IBM Web Templates, iOS Development, JCL, JQuery, Mercury LoadRunner, Novell, Portal Technology, SQL Server Reporting Tools, TSO/ISPF, XSLT, YUI
+.Net, Angular, Assembly, Business Objects, CICS, COM/ActiveX Development, EasyTrieve, Flash, Flex, IBM Web Templates, JCL, jQuery, Mercury LoadRunner, Native Android Development, Native iOS Development, Novell, Portal Technology, SQL Server Reporting Tools, TSO/ISPF, XSLT, YUI

 * HFI (Human Factors International) Certified Usability Analyst (CUA)